 Manwa toh chahu dishe fire, yeh toh sumiran nahi

 Translation: Your rosary beads move in your hands and the tongue makes the prayer.
-But your mind wonders all around the world.
+But your mind wanders all around the world.
 What kind of prayer is this?

 I smile every time I read this.
 Reminds me of me.
 But I am improving!
 Are you trying?